Guide to Radiocarbon Sampling

 Consolidants and Adhesives

 If a bone or artifact must be consolidated in the field before removing it, use the minimum required and record where specifically it was applied so it can be avoided or removed when later sampled in the lab.
-Always note the possible presence of a consolidant when submitting the material to a 14 C lab.
+Always note the possible presence of a consolidant when submitting the material to a 14C lab.
+Likewise, always assume any material held in museum collections has something applied to it.

 Plastic Bags

 Depending on your sample type, bags from 2-4mil thickness are recommended for durability.
-Typical sandwich bags are often too thin to handle soils, shells, wood fragments, etc., without puncturing.
-Off-gassing of carbon compounds from polypropylene is typically not an issue that affects 14 C samples.
+Typically sandwich bags are often too thin to handle soil, shells, wood fragments, etc., without puncturing.
+Off-gassing of carbon compounds from polypropylene is typically not an issue that affects 14C samples in the short term.

 Sampling in the Lab and in Museums

-Whether working with field samples back in the lab, or collecting samples in a museum setting, certain tools and materials are always useful to have on hand.
+Whether working with field samples back in the lab or collecting samples in a museum setting, certain tools and materials are always useful to have on hand.

-Cutting bone with a Dremel should be done in a hood, with safety glasses and a particle mask if necessary.
+Cutting bone with a Dremel should be done in a hood with safety glasses and a particle mask if necessary.
 Bone dust is messy and not good to inhale.

 • Aluminum foil: A clean surface, disposable between samples

-• Forceps, scalpels, spatulas
+• Forceps, scalpels, spatulas, X-acto knife

 • Kimwipes